ginobilinie/medSynthesisV1/README.md

 4. choose the loss function (1.
 LossL1, 2. lossRTL1, 3.
 MSE (default))
 5. set up the hyper-parameters in the runCTRecon.py
 6. run the code: python runCTRecon.py

+If it is helpful to your work, please cite the papers:

+@inproceedings{nie2017medical,
+  title={Medical image synthesis with context-aware generative adversarial networks}, author={Nie, Dong and Trullo, Roger and Lian, Jun and Petitjean, Caroline and Ruan, Su and Wang, Qian and Shen, Dinggang}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={417--425}, year={2017}, organization={Springer}
+}

+@article{nie2018medical,
+  title={Medical Image Synthesis with Deep Convolutional Adversarial Networks}, author={Nie, Dong and Trullo, Roger and Lian, Jun and Wang, Li and Petitjean, Caroline and Ruan, Su and Wang, Qian and Shen, Dinggang}, journal={IEEE Transactions on Biomedical Engineering}, year={2018}, publisher={IEEE}
+}